chriskyfung/chriskyfung.github.io/_posts/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 ![Amazon Associates Ads Loader for Tumblr](https://github.com/chriskyfung/amzn_assoc_loader_for_tumblr/raw/master/images/amzn_assoc_loader_for_tumblr.png)

 Tumblr blocks executing Javascript snippets directly embedded in a post body.
 For that reason, Amazon Ads cannot display if we just copy an Ads code to a Tumblr post.
 To workaround, I created a converter to format the Ads code to HTML data, and a plugin to insert the Ads back to the post body by interpreting the HTML elements in the DOM File.
+Visit a [Demo](https://releasemind.com/post/172027040926/6-benefits-of-networking-for-your-success) page!

 For more detail, please visit the repository in GitHub ([https://github.com/chriskyfung/amzn_assoc_loader_for_tumblr](https://github.com/chriskyfung/amzn_assoc_loader_for_tumblr)).